seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 ###### FC-TRANSCONTINENTAL1

 - 1. [Former Transcontinental Countries, note 1] Ceased to exist in 1997, although some colonies still remain under British control.

+###### FC-TRANSCONTINENTAL2

-- 2. [Former Transcontinental Countries, note 2] Ceased to exist on 1453, May 29th, after the fall of Constantinople to the Ottoman Empire
+- 2. [Former Transcontinental Countries, note 2] Ceased to exist on 1453, May 29th, after the fall of Constantinople to the Ottoman Empire.

+###### FC-TRANSCONTINENTAL3

 - 3. [Former Transcontinental Countries, note 3] The Dutch East India company ceased to exist on 1799, December 31st.
 This company was so powerful that it owned enough land to qualify it as a country.

+###### FC-TRANSCONTINENTAL4

 - 4. [Former Transcontinental Countries, note 4] The British East India company ceased to exist on 1874, July 1st.
 This company was so powerful that it owned enough land to qualify it as a country.

+###### FC-TRANSCONTINENTAL5

+- 5. [Former Transcontinental Countries, note 5] Fascist Italy ceased to exist on 1943, September 3rd.
+The country is classified as transcontinental, as it held land in Europe and Africa.
+Personally, I never supported Fascist Italy, and this repository was created, since it was part of the original dataset, and it is historical.

+###### FC-TRANSCONTINENTAL6

+- 6. [Former Transcontinental Countries, note 6] The German Empire ceased to exist on 1919, August 11th, followed by its defeat in World War 1 on 1918, November 11th.
+It was succeeded by the Weimar Republic.
+The country is classified as transcontinental, as it held land in Europe and Africa.
+Personally, I never supported the German Empire, and this repository was created, since it was part of the original dataset, and it is historical.

 ---